 Anyway, in the past when I prepared to teach keyboard commands for a given operating system, program, or app, I would go online, pull up a list of relevant keyboard commands, save or print the list, and highlight 8-10 of the commands that I felt students would use most often.
 Then I would show the students those specific commands and make them practice them until they no longer needed teacher prompts to use them.
 At the end of the 2016-17 school year, which was the first year some of my students began to be assigned one-to-one Chromebooks, one of my middle school students discovered a cool feature of the Chromebook and showed it to me.
 (I call this particular student my tech guru, because he generally teaches me more about technology than I can find to teach him!)
 This feature was listed in the list of Chromebook commands that I downloaded, but I had not made note of it.
 For those who wish to have the commands in one document, I am attaching a list with common commands highlighted, as well as a document describing 25 of the most useful commands.
 In the list of commands, the Help feature for keyboard commands is noted as “See all keyboard shortcuts,” and the command to activate it is CTRL+ALT+?.

-When this command is activated, it opens an image of the keyboard, with a superimposed prompt to use one or more modifier keys to see the list of commands that are activated by using those modifier keys, as shown below:
+When this command is activated, it opens an image of the keyboard, with a superimposed prompt to use one or more modifier keys to see the list of commands that are activated by using those modifier keys.

 As a second example, to see all commands that are activated by using the Control and Alt keys together as a modifier, the student presses the Control and Alt keys, which opens a different screen.
-It shows shortcuts such as CTRL+Alt+h, which toggles High Contrast mode on and off, as shown below:
+It shows shortcuts such as CTRL+Alt+h, which toggles High Contrast mode on and off.

 Other modifier commands can be used in this way to see the keyboard commands for those modifiers.
 The student can go in and out of help mode at any time by pressing CTRL+ALT+?.
 This is a quick way for a student to check for a particular keyboard command, and also a good way for the student to learn several commands at one time.
 I only wish other operating systems had this feature!